MarkWarneke/Cloud-Automation-101/README.md

 #### Templates

-Use tested and repeatable templates to quickly create and manage your infrastructre.
+Use tested and repeatable templates to quickly create and manage your infrastructure.
 Current tools allow you to store your own custom snippets.

 - Custom snippets with [VSCode snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets), see [Custom Snippets](##TODO: INSERT LINK HERE)
 - ARM templates from [Github: azure-quickstart-templates](https://github.com/Azure/azure-quickstart-templates)